Spectral Line Workshop

 contchans='0:100~xxx;yyy~900'

-In order to ensure that we get the best images of our line we should check for any further bad data.
-Remember that flagging is an iterative process and some low-level bad data will only appear after you partially calibrate the data.
-In these data, there was intial flagging done before phase referencing but the calibration of the target has made some more bad data appear.
+To ensure we obtain the best images of our line, we should check for any additional bad data.
+Remember that flagging is an iterative process, and some low-level bad data will only become apparent after you partially calibrate the data.
+In this data, initial flagging was performed before phase referencing, but the calibration of the target has revealed more bad data.

-Let's plot the data to identify the bad data, and we shall use Mark and Locate to see on which baselines/antennas this is on.
-Note that we do not want to flag the high data as these are mostly just mis-scaled and will be calibrated later.
+Let's plot the data to identify the bad data, and we will use Mark and Locate to determine the baselines or antennas involved.
+Please note that we do not want to flag the high data, as these are mostly just mis-scaled and will be calibrated later.

-The bad data here are the scans where the visibilities drop to zero amplitude.
-These are on a variety of scans and you should find that they are mainly on the Onsala (ON) and Medicina (MC) telescopes and is mainly confined to single polarisations.
-Normally when you flag data you would want to make a flag file to record this which enables you to exactly replicate the flagging if you need to re-calibrate these data.
+The bad data here consists of the scans where the visibilities drop to zero amplitude.
+These occur across various scans, primarily on the Onsala (ON) and Medicina (MC) telescopes, and are mainly confined to single polarisations.
+Normally, when flagging data, you would want to create a flag file to record this, which enables you to precisely replicate the flagging if you need to recalibrate these data.

-If you are happy that these conform then we can use the flagfile to flag these bad data.
-We shall use flagmanager to create a backup of the current flags (in case we need to go back!) and then use flagdata to apply the flagfile:
+to create a backup of the current flags (in case we need to revert) and then use flagdata

 flagmanager(vis='NGC660.ms',